-Either drag and drop your preprint file onto the "Add Preprint" page, or click inside the box to choose a file from a dialog box.
+Either drag and drop your preprint file into the upload zone, or click inside the upload zone to choose a file from a dialog box.

 Then enter a title for your preprint into the textbox that appears.
 Note: The preprint filename is permanent and cannot be changed or edited after the preprint has been submitted.

 Choose this option if you want to connect one of your existing OSF projects or components to your preprint.

 Next, choose the OSF project or component from the drop-down menu that you want to connect to your preprint.

 There are two options available for uploading your preprint file to your existing OSF project or component: